 RISE collected stories from across the Rockaway peninsula to document what happened in local neighborhoods affected by Superstorm Sandy and to build on a collaborative vision for future rebuilding efforts in the community.

-RISE took on the "Rockaway Stories" documentary to capture lessons learned from Storm Sandy.
-The film was done to elevate local voices, especially those of Rockaways youth and document progress made in rebuilding efforts.
+RISE took on the documentary Rockaway Stories to capture lessons learned from Superstorm Sandy.
+The film was done to elevate local voices, especially those of the youth, and document progress made in rebuilding efforts.

-Many of the students written works were also published in"The Rockaways" a book published by Hamilton Fish and Concord Free Press about the aftermath of Storm Sandy.
+Many of the students' written works were published in The Rockaways, a book published by Hamilton Fish and Concord Free Press about the aftermath of Superstorm Sandy.